Twitter Facebook Pinterest Google+ Subscribe to our CSS

 Mr and Mrs Alan Wright request the pleasure of your company at the marriage of Joanne Spencer and William Booth

 Invitations should be addressed to the guests with their names written in full, e.g. Mr and Mrs Robert Anderson, a family invitation should be written: Mr And Mrs Robert, Julie and Jack.
 The envelope of a formal invitation should be addressed to the wife: Mrs Robert Anderson.
 The invitation should state 'Black Tie' if your guests are required to wear evening dress.
-Traditionally, invitations should be sent out to the groom's family and also the minister.

 Reply Cards / Thank You Cards